 There were other historic firsts for the college in the years to come.
-In 1842, the college was given to the Presbyterian Church, which later encountered financial straits and returned it to its original owners in 1850.
+In 1842, the college was given to the Presbyterian Church, which later encountered financial straits and to its original owners in 1850.
 That same year, the Mississippi Baptist Convention obtained the college that today remains the second oldest Baptist institution in America.

 Among other noteworthy dates in Mississippi College history: the school’s Female Department was discontinued in 1850, but in 1853 a Central Female Institute, later renamed Hillman College, was launched for women in Clinton.